-ITEM 3 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS
+ITEM 4 RATIFICATION OF APPOINTMENT OF INDEPENDENT AUDITORS

-The Company has appointed KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2006.
-KPMG LLP audited the Company's financial statements for the last five fiscal years.
+The Company has appointed KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2007.
+KPMG LLP has audited the Company's financial statements for the last six fiscal years.
 Ratification of the appointment of KPMG LLP as the Company's independent auditors will require the affirmative vote of a majority of the shares of Common Stock represented in person or by proxy and entitled to vote at the Annual Meeting.
 In the event shareholders do not ratify the appointment of KPMG LLP as the Company's independent auditors, such appointment may be reconsidered by the Audit Committee and the Board of Directors.
 Representatives of KPMG LLP will be present at the Annual Meeting to respond to appropriate questions and to make such statements as they may desire.

-The Board of Directors of the Company recommends a vote FOR ratification of KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2006.
+The Board of Directors of the Company recommends a vote FOR ratification of KPMG LLP as the Company's independent auditors for the fiscal year ending December 31, 2007.

 In addition to retaining KPMG LLP to audit the Company's financial statements, the Company engages the firm from time to time to perform other services.
-The following table sets forth the aggregate fees paid or payable to the firm relating to the audit of the 2005 and 2004 consolidated financial statements and the fees for other professional services billed by KPMG LLP in connection with services rendered during the previous two fiscal years.
+The following table sets forth (i) the aggregate fees billed by the firm relating to the audit of the 2006 and 2005 consolidated financial statements and (ii) the fees for other professional services billed by KPMG LLP in connection with services rendered during the previous two fiscal years.

-Fee Type 2005 2004
+Fee Type 2006 2005

-Audit fees (a) \$ 421,000 \$ 341,000
+Audit fees (a) \$ \$421,000

-Audit-related fees (b) 67,000 49,300
+Audit-related fees (b) 80,000 67,000

-Tax fees (c) 132,000 139,600
+Tax fees (c) 118,000 132,000

-All Other Fees

-(a) Includes fees for professional services rendered in connection with the audit of the annual financial statements, reviews of the quarterly financial statements and fees paid for the audit of the Company's subsidiary, Supplies Distributors, to satisfy requirements of its senior debt agreements and services rendered in connection with our S-4 filing dated December 29, 2005.

-(b) Consists of aggregate fees billed for assurance services provided in connection with reports on certain internal controls under Statement of Auditing Standards No. 70.

-(c) Includes fees paid for tax compliance, tax advice and related tax services.
+- (a) Includes fees for professional services rendered in connection with the audit of the annual financial statements, reviews of the quarterly financial statements and fees paid for the audit of the Company's subsidiary, Supplies Distributors, to satisfy requirements of its senior debt agreements and services rendered in connection with our S-3 filing dated July 14, 2006 and our S-4 filing dated December 29, 2005. - (b) Consists of aggregate fees billed for assurance services provided in connection with reports on certain internal controls under Statement of Auditing Standards No. 70. - (c) Includes fees paid for tax compliance, tax advice and related tax services.

-The Audit Committee has considered whether the provision of the services described in note (b) above is compatible with maintaining KPMG LLP's independence.
+The Audit Committee has considered whether the provision of the services described in notes (b) and (c) above is compatible with maintaining KPMG LLP's independence.

 The Audit Committee pre-approves all audit and permissible non-audit services provided by the Company's independent auditors.
 These services may include audit services, audit related services, tax and other services.
 Pre-approval is generally provided for up to one year, and any pre-approval is detailed as to the particular service or category of services and is generally subject to a specific budget.
 The independent auditors and management are required to periodically report to the Audit Committee regarding the extent of services provided by the independent auditors in accordance with this pre-approval and the fees for the services performed to date.
 The Audit Committee may also pre-approve particular services on a case by case basis.
-During 2004 and 2005, all audit, non-audit and tax services provided by KPMG LLP were pre-approved by the Audit Committee in accordance with this policy.
+During 2005 and 2006, all audit, non-audit and tax services provided by KPMG LLP were pre-approved by the Audit Committee in accordance with this policy.